pier-bezuhoff/Dodeclusters/README.md

+# Dodeclusters
+Create vector images using only intersections of circles

 This is a Kotlin Multiplatform project targeting Android, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.